Family Support

 We understand the impact of a life-limiting illness on you and the people closest to you.
 It’s why, over the years, we have developed a broad range of services to help people at what can be a very challenging time.

-When any of our team speak with patients, they offer an emotional and psychological support service.
-They give each person the time and space they need to talk about their concerns when circumstances are changing and help them to find ways of coping.
+Our staff are trained to recognise the difficulties which you, your family, and carers face when someone is seriously ill; giving each person the time and space they need to talk about their concerns when circumstances are changing and help them to find ways of coping.

 The team, in particular the chaplains, also offer support around spirituality, which is often a focus for people when they are approaching the end of their life.
+All Family Support Team members are very experienced in providing bereavement support whether that be emotionally, socially, or practically.

 Family Support FAQ